If the business world has changed since the advent of modern faxing, it follows that the world of healthcare has transformed completely.

 What is legacy fax?
 If you still use a fax machine, multifunction printer, or rely upon on-premises fax servers to transmit your faxes, then you support legacy fax.

 Why is this a problem?
-Because legacy fax can fail in ways that threaten an organization’s data security, and if in today’s data-driven world covered entities can’t keep the PHI of patients free from unauthorized exposure, they’d better, well, cover their entities: HIPAA violations are expensive and can torpedo your reputation
+Because legacy fax can fail in ways that threaten an organization’s data security, and if in today’s data-driven world covered entities can’t keep the PHI of patients free from unauthorized exposure, they’d better, well, cover their entities: HIPAA violations are expensive and can torpedo your reputation, even your livelihood.

 - If you fax PHI to an unauthorized recipient you have just committed a HIPAA Privacy Rule violation.
 It doesn’t matter if it was done by mistake.

 - Documents containing PHI left unattended on fax machines are vulnerable to unauthorized viewers – another HIPAA privacy violation.

 - And if you don’t have a written policy that specifies a set of procedures to secure faxed PHI at both ends, you are not in compliance.
 (Big violation.)

 But the problems of legacy fax go beyond security and compliance failures.
 If a company’s fax process lacks the redundancy and resiliency to survive adversity, employees find themselves unable to fax until problems are resolved.
 In a healthcare environment, this means being effectively shut down.